How to Peel Garlic in 3 Easy Steps for Your Favorite Recipes

-Remove the Cloves from the Head
+Step 1: Remove the Garlic Cloves from the Head

-Loosen the Skin
+Step 2: Loosen the Garlic Clove Skin

 Use your fingers to peel the skin from each clove.
 After loosening the skin, it should come off easily.
 Cut off the root end.
 Your garlic is now ready to use whole or minced.

 If you slice your peeled garlic clove in half and see a green-tinged sprout growing from the stem end, you may choose to remove and discard it.
 The sprout is edible but tends to have a bitter taste.
-Simply slide the tip of a sharp knife under the sprout to dislodge it.
+Simply slide the tip of a sharp knife ($15, Target) under the sprout to dislodge it.